 Scheme Organiser: Paul Lee

 The millipede recording scheme was established in 1970 to collate biological records of all species of Diplopoda found in Britain & Ireland.
 From its inception the recording scheme collected habitat information alongside the species records such that a large database of ecological data now exists on the group.
 An analysis of the ecological data collected to that point was undertaken in the publication of the Atlas of the Millipedes (Diplopoda) of Britain and Ireland (Lee, 2006).

 The scheme organiser welcomes all records of millipedes.
 All records, even those for common species or those that don’t add new ‘dots’ to the maps, are valuable.
 Records accompanied by ecological information are especially welcome as this can only lead to better understanding of the conservation needs of our species.
 Records may be submitted on recording cards or in electronic spreadsheets, those accompanied by ecological information are especially welcome.
 Records from new recorders will need to be supported by images or a voucher specimen to ensure reliability of species identification (see the individual species accounts and the recommended literature for guidance on key identification features).
-Records may also be submitted via iRecord (BRC's website for collating species records), but please include an image of the specimen to enable verification (see the individual species accounts and the recommended literature for guidance on key identification features) and as much ecological information as possible.
+Records may also be submitted via iRecord (BRC's website for collating species records), but please include images of the specimen to enable verification (see the individual species accounts and the recommended literature for guidance on key identification features) and as much ecological information as possible.